rogmanster/nutanix-scripts/README.md

-# Welcome to Huggy Bear
+# "To err is human, to forgive divine."

 ![alt text][logo]